LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

-Of course, Blackwall does share his battlefield role with Cassandra, and there's definitely pros and cons to bring along either of them.
-As a general rule of thumb Blackwall is superior against singular enemies; his unique skill-tree, Champion, along with the best tanking skills from the Vanguard and Sword and Shield Trees makes him an impenetrable wall that'll be very difficult for the enemy to overcome.
+Of course, Blackwall does share his battlefield role with Cassandra, and there's definitely pros and cons to bringing along either of them.
+As a general rule of thumb, Blackwall is superior against singular enemies; his unique skill-tree, Champion, along with the best tanking skills from the Vanguard and Sword and Shield Trees makes him an impenetrable wall that'll be very difficult for the enemy to overcome.

 A lot of what I'll talk about with Blackwall I've already covered with Cassandra, so I do recommend you also check out that article to get a good overview of both characters.

 The key skills to grab here are:

 - Shield Wall

 There's plenty of other solid abilities here, but if you're just after the key skills to make Blackwall effective here are the ones you need.
 I also recommend picking up Chevalier's Step, the upgrade to Shield Wall, to provide a little more protection to your entire party.

 In general, Blackwall will be able to generate more guard than Cassandra, so Untouchable Defence becomes more important, earlier on, for him.
 Blackwall is also the ideal candidate for picking up Bodyguard and Not Today; with his superior ability at simply shrugging off damage, having him soak up injuries from your squishy rogues and mages is a huge benefit.